Human thumbs are opposable, which allows people to grip objects and perform fine motor movements.

 Thumb pain itself does not present a significant health risk.
 However, it may be a sign of a more serious condition, such as a broken bone or arthritis.

-People can treat thumb pain at home by resting the thumb, applying ice packs, and taking OTC painkillers.
+People can treat thumb pain at home by resting the thumb, applying ice packs, and taking painkillers.
 People should seek medical care if their thumb pain is persistent, severe, or significantly interferes with their ability to perform daily activities.